Home » Blog » Marketing » What is LSI and Is It Important To SEO in 2018?

 Is Latent Semantic Indexing Important to SEO?

-Moreover, natural language is the prototype to which technology must try to mimic in order for it to be truly helpful.
+Moreover, natural language is the prototype that technology must try to mimic in order for it to be truly helpful.
 This is achievable by working with semantic analysis where the underlying meaning is identified and processed.

 As the notable English linguist, J.R.
 Firth stated (1957:11) in relation to distributional semantics,